BinBashBanana/gstore/readme.md

 Ofln: Can only be played offline by a [standalone flash player](https://fpdownload.macromedia.com/pub/flashplayer/installers/archive/fp_32.0.0.330_archive.zip).
 5/4/2017 update, coolmath version.

-New: Can only be played locally in a browser (Firefox doesn't work) with wmode set to true.
+New: Can only be played locally in a browser (Firefox doesn't work) with wmode set to direct.
 8/5/2018 update.

 See HTML5 port [here](https://player03.com/run/3/beta)!